logikum/md-web-site/contents/en/histories/henry-viii.md

 Elizabeth, by Anne Bullen.
 Cranmer christens her and makes a speech foretelling a noble rule for Elizabeth and a glorious period of history during her reign.

-#### Dramatis personae
+>   #### Characters

-KING HENRY the Eighth
+>   King Henry, the Eighth

-CARDINAL WOLSEY

-CARDINAL CAMPEIUS
+    Cardinal Wolsey
+    Cardinal Campeius

-CAPUCIUS, Ambassador from the Emperor Charles V
+    Capucius, _ambassador from the Emperor Charles V_

-CRANMER, Archbishop of Canterbury.

-DUKE OF NORFOLK

-DUKE OF BUCKINGHAM

-DUKE OF SUFFOLK

-EARL OF SURREY
+    Cranmer, _archbishop of Canterbury_
+    Duke of Norfolk
+    Duke of Buckingham
+    Duke of Suffolk
+    Earl of Surrey
     Lord Chamberlain
     Lord Chancellor

-GARDINER, Bishop of Winchester.
+    Gardiner, _bishop of Winchester_

-Bishop of Lincoln.
+    Bishop of Lincoln

-LORD ABERGAVENNY

-LORD SANDS

-SIR HENRY GUILDFORD

-SIR THOMAS LOVELL

-SIR ANTHONY DENNY

-SIR NICHOLAS VAUX
+    Lord Abergavenny
+    Lord Sands
+    Sir Henry Guildford
+    Sir Thomas Lovell
+    Sir Anthony Denny
+    Sir Nicholas Vaux

-Secretaries to Wolsey.
+    Secretaries to Wolsey

-CROMWELL, Servant to Wolsey.
+    Cromwell, _servant to Wolsey_

-GRIFFITH, Gentleman-usher to Queen Katharine.
+    Griffith, _gentleman-usher to Queen Katharine_

-Three Gentlemen.
+    Three gentlemen

-DOCTOR BUTTS, Physician to the King.
+    Doctor Butts, _physician to the King_

-Garter King-at-Arms.
+    Garter king-at-arms

-Surveyor to the Duke of Buckingham.
+    Surveyor to the Duke of Buckingham

-BRANDON
+    Brandon

-A Sergeant-at-Arms.
+    A sergeant-at-arms

-Door-keeper of the Council-chamber.
-Porter, and his Man
+    Door-keeper of the Council-chamber
+    Porter, and his man

-Page to Gardiner.
+    Page to Gardiner

-A Crier.
+    A crier

-QUEEN KATHARINE Wife to King Henry, afterwards divorced
+    Queen Katharine, _Wife to King Henry, afterwards divorced_

-ANNE BULLEN her Maid of Honour, afterwards Queen.
+    Anne Bullen, _her maid of Honour, afterwards queen_

-An old Lady, friend to Anne Bullen.
+    An old lady, _friend to Anne Bullen_

-PATIENCE, woman to Queen Katharine.
+    Patience, _woman to Queen Katharine_

-Several Lords and Ladies in the dumb shows;
+>   _Several lords and ladies in the dumb shows;
-women attending upon the Queen; scribes,
+    women attending upon the queen; scribes,
-officers, guards, and other attendants.
+    officers, guards, and other attendants._

-Spirits.
+>   _Spirits._